xiaoseanguo/Instacart/README.md

 # Conclusion

-The analysis of the Instacart dataset provides several insights to product sales, consumer behavior, and association between items.
+The analysis of the Instacart dataset provides several insights on product sales, consumer behavior, and product association.

 - The departments with the most sales volume are the perishable departments, which are not necessarily the departments with the most SKUs.
 - Departments with high sales volumes have a much larger user base than departments with low sales volumes.
 - Departments with low sales volumes do not suffer from low repeat purchases.

-- The users that purchased the most items also purchased the most variety of products, reorder often, have large baskets, make more total trips, and more frequent trips.
+- The users that purchased the most items also had large variety of product purchases, reordered often, had large baskets, had frequent trips, and high number of total trips.
-- Order interval, reorder ratio, trip count, and product variety are correlated with each other, but they have almost no correlation to basket size.
+- Order interval, reorder ratio, trip count, and product variety are correlated with each other, but they have little or no correlation with basket size.

-- The above suggests exposing users to items they may be unaware of, and increasing basket size are good strategies for growing sales.
+- The above findings suggest exposing users to items they may be unaware of, and increasing basket size are good strategies for growing sales.
 Both can be achieved by making product recommendations.
 - The products with the strongest associations are either products that are used to create a specific meal, or products that belong to the same life style.

 - Market basket analysis can uncover these relationships to make product recommendations for sales and marketing strategies.